It was a brisk fall evening in Washington DC. The clouds caught the waning sunlight warmly, a beautiful wash of color fading from purple to orange.

 “I’m under orders to take you to our chancellor.
 I can’t answer any of your questions, I’m sorry.”
 He said.

-The chancellor, named Worthy Light, had explained all about their lunar colony.
+The chancellor, named Worthy Light, explained all about their lunar colony.
 They were, in fact, humans.
-They were from the city-state of Atlantis before the great solar flare melted the polar ice-caps and destroyed their city, and landing pad along with it.
+They were from the city-state of Atlantis before the great solar flare melted the polar ice-caps and destroyed their city and their landing pad along with it.
 Stranding them on the moon.

-Instead of wither and die, the lunar folk dug in and carved out a life for themselves here, at the edge of the dark side of the moon.
+Instead of withering and dying, the lunar folk dug in and carved out a life for themselves here, at the edge of the dark side of the moon.
 They’ve spent the last several thousand years exploring the solar system, and keeping an eye on their Earth-bound brethren.

-“So, technically speaking, that makes you aliens.”
-Hawking said, a glint in his eye.
+“So, technically speaking, that makes you aliens,” Falking said, a glint in his eye.

-“Ah, heh.
-Yes, to you I suppose it does.”
+“Ah, well.
+In a way, to you, perhaps it does.”
 Worthy Light answered.

-“If you’ve been isolated up here all this time, how is it we found two human skeletons buried in compacted regolith?“ Dirk asked.
+“If you’ve been isolated up here all this time, how is it we found two human skeletons buried in compacted regolith at the bottom of the Atlantic ocean?”
+Dirk asked.

 “That’s a good question.
 I’d assume you found one of our royal tombs.
-From our ancient history, when we were still earth-bound.
+From our ancient history, of course, when we were still earth-bound.
 We used to bury our royalty in ‘moon dust,’ to safeguard them on their trip to the next realm.”
 Worthy chuckled.
-“That’s ancient history, of course.
+“That’s primitive superstition, of course.
 Before our Great Enlightenment.”

 “You were traveling to the Moon that long ago?”
-Hawking asked, his curiosity getting the better of him.
+Falking asked, his curiosity getting the better of him.

 Worthy smiled.
 “I’m thrilled that you are here.
-Such a noted scientist— Er, scientists.”
+Such a noted scientist—Er, scientists.”
 He dipped his head toward Dirk.
 “We will grant you access to our great libraries so you may learn the answer to that and so much more!
-You will be openly welcomed here, free to join our society and help us explore the macro and micro verses.”
+You will be openly welcomed here, free to join our society and help us explore the macro and micro universes.”

 “Um.
 What if we want to go home?”
-Dirk asked.
-He was sure he wasn’t going to like the answer.
+Dirk asked, frowning slightly.

 “I thought I was clear.
 This is your home now.”